ReddyLab/CRADLE/README.md

       The number of cpus. default=(available cpus)/2
   -  -bl <br />
       Text file that shows regions you want to filter out.
 Each line in the text file should have chromosome, start site, and end site that are tab-spaced. ex) chr1\t1\t100
+  -  -norm <br/>
+     Whether normalization is needed for input bigwig files.
+Choose either 'True' or 'False'. default=True
+  -  -generateNormBW <br />
+     If you want to generate normalized observed bigwig files, type 'True' (only works when '-norm True').
+If you don't want, type 'False'. default=False

 ### 2) correctBias_stored